jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Abstract
 --------

-This report discusses structured recursion as a way to derive program semantics.
+This report discusses structured recursion to derive program semantics.
 In particular, the denotational semantics which can be structured as a fold motivates a close examination at its generalised notion as a recursive operation: the *catamorphism*.